techlahoma/board_meetings/2018/committee_reports/04_usergroup.md

   - Trouble finding speakers
     A consistent refrain we are hearing from UG Leads is how they are having trouble finding speakers.
 Kimberly and Carmen are discussing a "Speakers Wanted" board to help with this.
+  - User group outreach committee needs more members
+    We need to do more personal outreach to user group leaders, and that will require more members on the outreach committee.
+Carmen has volunteered to help, but we would like at least one more volunteer from the Tulsa area.
+  - Documentation
+    It would be helpful to provide onboarding information for user group leaders like we do for board members.
+Ava is working on a newsletter to send to user group leaders.

 # Projects in the pipeline: